“The Mystic Voyager”

 This was taken the next day.
 I’m probably close to laying in the basics. from that point I start to “mold” some of those abstract areas and create images or suggestions of things.
 The embryo peeking out from the left side is an exception, I wanted him to be much more developed.

 The side of the artwork after mounting the cardboard to mdf.
 The mdf is sealed with acrylic all around and after mounting the sides are sealed as well.
-I’m not saying you could display this at the bottom of your swimming pool but I like the idea that it should be very stable and resistant to environmental changes.
-You can also see what we illustrators call the “bleed” around the painting, the raw board area showing through that will be covered when the artwork is framed.
-From here the painting received a couple of coats of varnish with a semi gloss finish.
+The painting was then finished with a couple of coats of semi gloss varnish.